-If the jackpot isn't won by the team in the final round, the money rolls over to the next game and increased by an extra £1,000.
+If the jackpot isn't won by the team in the final round, the money rolls over to the next show and is increased by an extra £1,000.

 How to apply to be on Pointless

-Once you've found someone happy to appear in a pair with you, you just need to apply via the application form on the BBC website.
+Once you've found someone happy to appear in a pair with you, you just need to click the link below to see whether Pointless is currently accepting applications.

 The Chase (ITV)

-Hosted by Bradley Walsh, The Chase is an ITV quiz show where you compete against professional quizzers (known as chasers) to win a cash prize.
-Four people appear each episode and they take it in turns to answer questions and amass money for the overall prize fund.
+Hosted by Bradley Walsh, The Chase is an ITV quiz show where you compete against professional quizzers (known as 'chasers') to win a cash prize.
+Four people appear in each episode, taking turns to answer questions and amass money for the overall prize fund.

 You have one minute to answer as many questions as you can, with each correct answer worth £1,000.
-To bank that money you have to beat the chaser by advancing the money along a board, answering questions correctly to stop the chaser from catching up with you.
+To bank that money, you have to beat the chaser by advancing the money along a board and answering questions correctly to stop the chaser from catching up with you.
 If they do, you're eliminated.